All Episodes

 And when they can't find a scandal, they make one up.

-Tom Price, Congressman, the Health and Human Services Secretary nominee of President elect Trump.
+I'll give you an example: Tom Price, Congressman, the Health and Human Services Secretary nominee of President-elect Trump.

 Investors Business Daily blew the whistle on the latest Democratic attempt to gin up more fake news.

-They published a bombshell story published on Tuesday, titled First on CNN.
+They published a bombshell story published on Tuesday titled First on CNN.

 Said Price had bought as much as $15,000 worth of shares of Zimmer Biomet, which is a company that makes knee and hip replacements.

-And of course, the CNN reporter asserted, you know, this raises new concerns among ethics experts that Price may have inappropriately used insider information while purchasing shares in a company.
+And of course, the CNN reporter asserted: you know, this raises new concerns among ethics experts that Price may have inappropriately used insider information while purchasing shares in a company.

 He said, let's call a delay until the Congressional Ethics Office does a thorough investigation.

-But the only significant questions, CNN's story about price raises, have to do with CNN's credibility as a news source because CNN's story fell apart when you just make a cursory look at the facts.
+But the only significant questions CNN's story about Price raises have to do with CNN's credibility as a news source because CNN's story fell apart when you just make a cursory look at the facts.

 Now, first of all, Price didn't buy those shares.

-His portfolio was managed by Morgan Stanley, which designed the accounts investment strategy and directed all the trades.
+His portfolio was managed by Morgan Stanley, which designed the account's investment strategy and directed all the trades.

-He had he didn't even know about it.
+He didn't even know about it.

-As part of a routine rebalancing of Price's account in 2016, Morgan Stanley bought 26 shares in this particular company, worth a grand total of 2,697.
+As part of a routine rebalancing of Price's account in 2016, Morgan Stanley bought 26 shares in this particular company worth a grand total of $2,697.

-Well, serious money we're making here.
+Wow, serious money we're making here.

 And Price's net worth, by the way, is about $10 million.

-Whoops, $2,000.
+Oops, $2,000.

-Wow, that you got them.
+Wow, you got him.

-The timing of the transaction doesn't implicate price in any way.
+The timing of the transaction doesn't implicate Price in any way.

 Morgan Stanley bought the shares in mid-March.